Grand Island Woman Sentenced for Distribution of Methamphetamine

 U.S. Attorney's Office, District of Nebraska

-United States Attorney Jan Sharp announced that Erika Vargas, 39, of Grand Island, Nebraska, was sentenced today by United States District Judge John M. Gerrard to 10 years in federal prison for distribution of methamphetamine.
+United States Attorney Steven Russell announced that Kendra R. Baker, 37, of Grand Island, Nebraska, was sentenced today in federal court in Lincoln.
+Senior United States District Judge John M. Gerrard sentenced Baker to 54 months in prison for distribution of 50 grams or more of methamphetamine mixture and 5 grams or more of methamphetamine actual.
+After serving her sentence, Baker will serve a 3-year term of supervised release.
 There is no parole in the federal system.
-Following her prison term, Vargas will serve eight years on supervised release.

 In March and April of 2021, drug investigators used a confidential informant to arrange the controlled purchase of methamphetamine from Baker.
 Four methamphetamine purchases were conducted during that time period at various locations in Grand Island and Hastings.
 The quantities purchased during those buys ranged from a half ounce to two ounces of methamphetamine.
 Baker sold in total over 125 grams of lab-confirmed methamphetamine.
 Some of that methamphetamine was tested for purity and determined to contain at least 74 grams of actual methamphetamine.